 Why raw honey?
 Since honey, in its natural state, never spoils, why would anyone pasteurize it?
 In reality, conventional honey is heated, not to pasteurize it, but so that it can be filtered.
 The problem with this is two-fold: First, heating kills the natural enzymes and the flavor, and it neutralizes the anti-oxidant benefits.
 And second, filtering removes pollen and other good stuff that help to make raw honey a super-food.

 How to care for raw honey.
 Store on the counter or in the cupboard.
 Since our raw honey is strained instead of filtered, you may notice that over time, especially if the weather is cooler, the honey may look cloudy and eventually become solid.
 Don’t worry; crystallization happens with all honey, just a little faster with raw honey.
 If you like it best in liquid form, simply put the jar in a pot of warm water (no more than 118 degrees) and it will slowly return to its original state, although you may like it somewhat crystallized, since it’s easier to handle and has an entirely different texture.
 In many countries, crystallized honey is preferred, and in Russia it’s even sold in blocks!

 The benefits of small scale.
 It’s great to be able to meet the people who enjoy our honey.
-I think our five-year-old takes it for granted being able to participate in the whole process of observing bees being born, collecting nectar from a blueberry bush, all the way to watching her older brother make change at the farmers market to seeing someone experience the burst of flavor that comes with a spoonful of raw blueberry blossom honey.
+I think our nine-year-old takes it for granted being able to participate in the whole process of observing bees being born, collecting nectar from a blueberry bush, all the way to watching her older brother make change at the farmers market to seeing someone experience the burst of flavor that comes with a spoonful of raw blueberry blossom honey.